How to Exist Across Borders?

 Language, translation, intercultural work

-I’m a European polyglot living in Australia, with experience around the world.
+I’m a European polyglot living in Australia, with professional and personal experience around the world.
 This series reflects on my exploration of intercultural spaces, and what happens in them.

 Marco Polo Magazine - exploring the Chinese blogosphere